martinbaros/hackerrank/README.md

 # hackerrank
-My solutions for HackerRank problems
+My solutions for HackerRank problems.
 Not always the most efficient ones